ga-wdi-curriculum/git-branching/readme.md

 ```
 Git creates a new snapshot from this merge and automatically creates a new commit that points to it (the merge commit).

-Once merged, you can close the issue on github (if an issue was created), and delete the branch:
+Once merged, you delete the branch:

 ```
 $ git branch -d <feature_branch_name>

 ```
+On our Remote Repo, we can easily merge our branch back into master through a PR.
+Once the PR has been evaluated, we can then merge, and delete the branch remotely.

 ## You Do: Branching, Merging, and PRs (10 min)